Are your breasts too big? Do they cause you unwanted pain and not complement the shape and curves of the rest of your body?

-The ultimate goal of breast reduction surgery (or reduction mammoplasty) is to increase the quality of life for the patient by reducing muscular and skeletal pain associated with large breasts (Macromastia) as well as improving the aesthetic presentation of the breasts and entire figure.
+Also called "reduction mammoplasty", the ultimate goal of breast reduction surgery is to increase the quality of life for the patient by reducing muscular and skeletal pain associated with large breasts (Macromastia) as well as improving the aesthetic presentation of the breasts and entire figure.

 This is done by removing excess fat, tissue, and skin from your breasts and reshaping them into a form that fits your body better.
 Overly large breasts may cause both physical and emotional discomfort.
 The added weight can lead to muscle and spine problems if left untreated over time and can make the performance of daily activities extremely uncomfortable.

 Further, women with Macromastia can experience emotional pain or mental health distress because of the self-consciousness created by excessively large breasts.
 While it is often performed for medical reasons, some women choose to have breast reduction surgery to reduce stress from other factors, including social stigma and finding clothes they feel comfortable in.